lokeshlal/BusinessRules/README.md

 Now to add the execution (Action) part

-first assign a property to the action and its order of execution as well (because a single rule can have multiple actions)
+First assign a property to the action and its order of execution as well (because a single rule can have multiple actions)

 Now lets say if above condition is true, then we have to multiple age by 2 and concatenate "Updated" in the Name.